Can I Recover My Lost Wages After a Car Accident in Denver?

 Being unable to work as a result of injuries sustained in a car accident can magnify the costs of the collision.
 Not only do you have more money going out to cover your unexpected medical bills, but you also have less money coming in (if any at all).
 For many accident victims, this financial stress can be overwhelming – as they sit at home waiting to recover from the consequences of someone else’s mistake.
-Fortunately, a Denver accident attorney may be able to help you recover these losses and more.
+Fortunately, a Denver car accident lawyer may be able to help you recover these losses and more.

 Recovering Financial Compensation for Loss of Income Due to accident-related Injuries